crillab/pfactory/README.md

 Tasks are added thanks to the method ```Group::add(std::function<int()> function)``` using C++11 lambdas and are launched by the method ```Group::start(bool concurrent=false)```.
 Of course, we can have more tasks than threads and in this case, a queue of work is created and all tasks are executed.
 To finish, the method ```Group::wait()```  waits that all tasks are completed (only one if the concurrent mode is activated in the method ```start```) and join all threads. pFactory allows also to deal with communications between tasks and include a new effective communication algorithm.
 More explanations are given in the paper:

-pFactory: A generic library for designing parallel solvers, the 16th International Conference on Applied Computing (AC 2019), To appear.
-Gilles Audemard, Gael Glorian, Jean-Marie Lagniez, Valentin Montmirail and Nicolas Szczepanski

-Do not hesitate to contact szczepanski.nicolas@gmail.com if you encounter any problems with pFactory.

 Do not forget to add a link to pFactory in the compilation of your project.
 Makefile for the Hello World example: